How to Swim with Turtles Ethically in Daymaniyat Islands Nature Reserve

 A school of butterfly fish streamed together to a food spot.
-Elsewhere, surgeonfish swam around in the water, occasionally foraging.
-There was no algal smothering, and a closer look reveals a diversity of bryozoa in the connecting spaces between the coral structures.
+Elsewhere, surgeonfish swam around in the water, foraging.
+There was no algal smothering, and a closer look reveals a diversity of bryozoa connecting the spaces between coral structures.

 Turtle nesting season in Oman

 The reason why SeaOman chose this location was that, if we were lucky, we might get to swim with turtles.
-On the nearby island was a turtle nesting beach, and September was still within nesting season (usually July-October).
+On the nearby island was a turtle nesting beach, and in September we were still within nesting season (usually July-October).

 The snorkeling guide apologised in advance.
-We cannot visit the beach at this time, because the turtle nesting beach is completely off-limits during nesting season.
+We were not allowed to visit the beach at this time, because it is completely off-limits during nesting season.
 He pointed out the ranger station at the tip of the island, where the Omani flag was flying.

 There were no ifs, ands, or buts.
-The turtles are nesting, therefore humans get out of the way.
-Why couldn't it be that simple back home?
+The turtles are nesting, therefore humans get shooed away.
+Why couldn’t it be that simple back home?

-Don't Swim with Turtles.
-(What does that mean?)
+Don’t Swim with Turtles.
+(What do I mean?)